 UEAPME, the association representing crafts and SMEs in Europe has joined the Small is Beautiful campaign to support small-scale renewable and cogeneration installations in Europe.
 The association gathers over 12 million enterprises with nearly 55 million employees, and joins forces with 17 other major European associations, calling for an enabling framework for small-scale renewable installations in the Market Design Regulation.

-The Market Design trialogue negotiations is scheduled for 27th June.
+The Market Design trialogue negotiations are scheduled for 27th June.